 From there, the best way to proceed with your Ayahuasca preparation is to eliminate certain things that don’t serve your highest state of consciousness, health and well-being.

-No matter who leads your Ayahuasca ceremonies, at the end of the day, your free will always prevails and everyone can choose for him or herself how much dedication and effort they’re willing to put into preparing for their retreat… but if you really want to go deep and get all that you can with the medicine, then I would follow these guidelines below exactly as outlined.
+At the end of the day, free will always prevails and everyone can choose for him or herself how much dedication and effort they’re willing to put into preparing for their retreat… but if you really want to go deep and get all that can with the medicine, then we highly recommend to follow the guidelines below.

-After all, if you’re going through such lengths to experience this medicine for yourself, it is highly recommended that you do everything that you can to get the best experience possible.
+After all, if you’re going through such lengths to fly to Peru and experience this medicine for yourself, it is highly recommended that you do everything that you can to get the best experience possible.
 Following these guidelines will ensure this happens.